Liaoliaoliaole/LOG-core/README.md

 (currently named Morfeas-Proto) that provide (and translate) measurements data from some proprietary devices (SDAQ family) with CANbus compatible interface (SDAQnet) to OPC-UA protocol (Open62541 based).

-As the Morfeas project developed additional support added for other devices (MDAQ, IO-BOX, MTI) with different interfaces (ModBus-TCP, USB).
+As the Morfeas project developed additional support added for other devices (MDAQ, IO-BOX, MTI, UniNOx) with different interfaces (ModBus-TCP, USB).

 Furthermore, a web interface sub-project added to the Morfeas project under the name ["Morfeas-web"](https://gitlab.com/fantomsam/morfeas_web).
 Thisof, will provide a layman friendly configuration interface for the gateway, the OPC-UA server's Nodeset and the connected devices.